Table of Contents

 Most latency monitoring tools show you average performance measurements, but Obkio does things differently.

 With aggregation, Obkio shows you the worst latency values in the aggregated graph.
 Let’s say you look at a 30-day period graph and you display the average latency measure every 4 hours.
-The average may be good, but you may have extremely poor latency during one of those hours, which still points to a performance problem.
+The average may seem like a good latency measurement, but you may have extremely poor latency during one of those hours, which still points to a performance problem.

 Compared to other latency monitoring tools, Obkio shows you the worst latency measurements in order to highlight network issues, where they’re located and what’s causing them.

-To more accurately measure latency in your network, and receive alerts when latency measurements are poor, Obkio sends latency alerts based on historical data and not just static thresholds.
+To more accurately measure latency in your network, and receive network monitoring alerts when latency measurements are poor, Obkio sends latency alerts based on historical data and not just static thresholds.

 As soon as there’s a deviation in the historical data, and your network is experiencing poor latency measurements, Obkio sends you an alert.